jrcunning/tenaciousD/Readme.md

-This repository contains all of the raw data and analysis scripts to accompany the manuscript (in prep):
+This repository contains all of the raw data and analysis scripts to accompany the manuscript (in revision):

-# Tenacious D: bleaching-resistant Symbiodinium in clade D are retained in reef corals at both high and low temperature extremes despite photophysiological stress
+# Tenacious D: *Symbiodinium* in clade D remain in reef corals at both high and low temperature extremes despite impairment

-##by R Silverstein, R Cunning, and AC Baker
+##by RN Silverstein, R Cunning, and AC Baker

 ### Repository contents: